Calculate and analyze code churn

 Code churn rate is the number of times changes are made to the code during the development cycle.
 Code churn is a natural part of the coding process and can fluctuate based on various factors.
 Code churn rates can be segregated into good and bad and be normalized across developers, teams, modules, and projects as well.

-Code churn rate metrics are crucial to understanding the entire development process and the people involved - both the developer and the client.
-It helps identify the number of times changes are made to the code, which can indicate internal and external hurdles such as constant change by the teams to achieve perfection or changes made to accommodate unclear requirements.
+It can indicate internal and external hurdles such as constant change by the teams to achieve perfection or changes made to accommodate unclear requirements.
 Measuring the code churn rate helps managers navigate through the entire development process and meet the deadlines without any hold-ups.
-There’s more -

 • Code churn rates can help identify the nature of the feature under development.
 For instance, a new feature may demand multiple iterations to become fit for release, resulting in a spike in the code churn rate.